Progress Report

 1. Outline of the project

 During the Baiu-season, the East China Sea upstream has an environment conducive to the development of cumulonimbus clouds due to evaporation from the warm sea surface and the transport of large amounts of water vapor from the southwest.
 In fact, one can see that precipitation tends to develop downstream, triggered by small islands west of Kyushu.
 Based on these facts, Item 5 "Investigation of Effective Intervention Operations for Generating Offshore Heavy Rain," considers that it may be possible to generate and enhance precipitation over the ocean with even a "small" human-induced stimulus.
-The goal is to clarify in which situations and with which methods effective interventions are possible.
+The goal is to clarify in which situations The goal is to investigate the feasibility of weather intervention.
 This involves reproducing heavy precipitation events with numerical weather models to test and confirm the effectiveness of "realistic" meteorological intervention methods.

 2. Outcome so far